 What

-I designed a self-service kiosk for Cinema Cafe, a dine-in movie theater brand.
-The kiosk allows guests to browse showtimes, order tickets, and choose concessions.
-The goal was to create an streamlined experience that aligned with Cinema Cafe’s casual atmosphere.
+I designed a fictional self-service kiosk for Cinema Cafe, a dine-in movie theater brand.
+The kiosk enables guests to browse showtimes, purchase tickets, and select concessions.
+The goal was to create a streamlined experience that complemented Cinema Cafe’s casual atmosphere.

 The kiosk’s movie info screen.